Ziinc/supacontent/README.md

 #### Issues And Workarounds

 Bun issues:

 - unit testing doesn't work, no assertions, no setup/teardown.
 Use jest/ts-jest instead
 - bun cannot directly run scripts that rely on n-api child_process, delegate to node.

 Studio issues:

 - does not display other schemas available inside of the database (schemas from custom migrations)

 JS client issues:

 - cannot access custom schema through client
   - cannot pass additional settings/headers to the underlying postgrest request (for switching schema)
   - workaround: namespace cli-managed tables on the public schema
+- errors relating to RLS policies are very vague and non-specific
+  - e.g. "more than one row returned by a subquery used as an expression"
+  - does not actually indicate/point out that it is an RLS issue